Charles Rennie Mackintosh (1868-1928)

 In the foreground, the artist plays with patterns that echo one another.
 The zigzag shape of the wall on the left recurs in its own shadow, which in turn is echoed by the shape of the stairs on the right and the shadow of the hand rail that is cast upon them.

 In the mid-ground, the patterns are more complex.
 The elliptical curves of the waves are interrupted by the vertical reflections of the buildings on the far shore.
 The rhythmic movement of the waves is echoed by the arrangement of boats on the sand.
 These elements act as a counterbalance to the curved path in the foreground.
 As a contrast to all these curves, Mackintosh arranges patterns of angled lines across the mid-ground.
 He starts on the left with the two flag poles; moves right to the oars on the jetty; down to the planks at the water's edge; up to the masts on the boat; up further to the three long shadows on the jetty wall; and finally, ends with the parallel strips of wood nailed to the tarpaulin roof of the largest hut.

 In the background, the buildings are arranged in a geometric patchwork of orange roofs with white sunlit and grey shaded walls.

 The colour in this painting uses a very limited palette.
-Apart from the strong wedge of blue water which is counterbalanced by the complementary orange of the roofs, the keel of a boat and a shed, the colours consists mostly of subdued greys.
+Apart from the sharp wedge of blue water which is contrasted with the complementary orange of the roofs, the colours consists mostly of subdued greys.
 The watercolour paint is applied in very thin washes, which allows the brightness of the white paper to shine through the pigment to create the painting's luminous sunlit quality.